millicast/millicast-sdk/developer-info.md

 ```
 It opens in your browser both demos and keep watching changes in all packages, so you only need to refresh both pages if you add changes in code.

+### Running test for WSL users
+Read the ['running-test-steps'](developer-wsl-info.md) section of the WSL user guide for instructions on how to resolve common issues that arrive when trying to run local test.

 ### Building docs
 The SDK documentation is written with [JSDcos](https://jsdoc.app/), so to build documentation to get HTMLs files run:
 ```sh